mumblingdrunkard/mscs-thesis/src/computer-architecture-fundamentals/abstractions-and-implementations.typ

 By using clever organisations of transistors, it is possible to express boolean logic.

 Boolean logic concerns itself with two values: true and false, 1 and 0, yes and no, on and off, high and low.
-Because individual transistors are hard to work with and do not look pretty in diagrams, they are grouped together to form basic _logic gates_ and the group is replaced by an appropriate symbol.
+Transistors are grouped together to form basic _logic gates_ that perform fundamental boolean operations such as $"AND"$, $"OR"$, and $"XOR"$.
+When working with digital circuits, it is common to describe them in terms of logic gates.
 This is an abstraction to more easily focus on the logic and not the physical implementation, though it is a trivial mapping, like assembly to machine code.

 A logic gate has one or more inputs and outputs.